 the rate of people - particularly children - who are living at or below the

 federal poverty line, which is extremely low income.
 Some neighborhoods with

 a lower average income may actually have a lower childhood poverty rate than

 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the Fernan Lake Village neighborhood in Coeur d'Alene are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Fernan Lake Village neighborhood in Coeur d'Alene are middle-income, making it a moderate income neighborhood.